Designations Congruent with Things: Chapter 22

 “I don’t think it means anything,” Newton says, in a tone that’s unambiguously and offensively kind.
 “I don’t think this makes any kind of global statement about you, and I don’t think it predicts a necessarily crap outcome for your sanity or anything.”

-“It’s categorically impossible to classify either of our responses to an alien drift with an atypical voltage calibration as being ‘better’ or ‘worse’.”
+“It’s categorically impossible to classify either of our responses to an alien Drift with an atypical voltage calibration as being ‘better’ or ‘worse’.”

 “I don’t understand where you learned to be so universally intolerable,” Hermann snaps.

 “Insults carry more weight when you haven’t driven ninety minutes to come get me and then aggressively protected me from the evil, caffeine-related scheming of Legit Flow.
 But, if you’re actually curious, which I can’t imagine you are, everyone is nice to an effectively if not actually parentless child at institutions of higher learning.
 Well, almost everyone.
-Look, winsome obnoxiousness was rewarded both academically and socially.”
+Winsome obnoxiousness was rewarded both academically and socially.”

-“You are, in no way, winsome.”
+“You are in no way winsome.”

 “Winsome, is, in fact, your number one secret adjective for me, dude.”

-“I do not have secret adjectives for you.”
+“I do not have ‘secret adjectives’ for you.”

 “Eh, you do a little.
 It’s okay.
-I, too, have secret adjectives for you, like incisive.”
+I, too, have secret adjectives for you, like ‘incisive’.”

 “You are very incisive dude, very.“

-“Middle schoolers?”
+“Middle-schoolers?”
 Hermann asks.

 Newton pulls a plastic bag containing a few dried apricots out of his pocket.
+“Ah.
+This should be elucidating, actually.
+Can you see these apricots?”

 “No,” Hermann says.
 “Will you please—”